 When couples make each partner’s well-being the primary focus, the relationship can be built back up and become stronger than it has ever been.

 When couples hold their relationship in the highest regard, it genuinely evolves from an us against each other mentality, to an us against the world mentality!
 Does this sound appealing and powerful?!

 At Align Counseling Center, P.C., I can help you to re-prioritize your relationship, as in our work together, your relationship will be a priority for me.
 I can assure you, I will be the last person in the room to give up on your relationship!

 Through the filter of emotional safety, I encourage couples to speak openly to one another, to actively listen to what the other is saying, and to entertain the idea that the greater good of the relationship can align with the greater good of both individual partners.

-I gladly work with couples of any age, married or not, and of any sexual orientation.
+I gladly work with couples of any age, married or not, and of any sexual orientation and gender identification.

 Decide to put your relationship on the front burner!

 Are you ready to take your relationship to the next level?
 Please don’t wait another minute!
 Call us at 303-475-2757, or click here to schedule your 20 minute no charge initial phone consultation online.
 We look forward to meeting you!